-This podcast episode features Elevate President John Croft talking with the CEO and founder of the 93% Club, Herbert Smith Freehills’ associate, Sophie Pender.
-Sophie describes her background, education experience and the work of the 93% Club to clear a path for legal professionals from non-traditional socio-economic backgrounds.
+Nicole Giantonio: Hello, this is Nicole Giantonio with the Head of Global Marketing at Elevate.
+The podcast episode you’re about to hear is part of our expert series featuring Elevate President John Croft talking with the CEO and Founder of the 93% Club, Herbert Smith Freehills’ associate, Sophie Pender.
+Sophie describes her background, education experience and the work of the 93% Club to clear a path for legal professionals from non-traditional social-economic backgrounds.

 John Croft: Sophie, very nice to see you and thank you very much for joining today.
 A lot of the people I’ve spoken to have covered topics that are very obvious in law, and what I mean is you walk into an office, you walk into a law firm or a law department, and you can immediately see the sort of gender or racial mix in the room, good or bad, but one of the things that aren’t immediately noticeable when you meet somebody is their socio-economic background, so I was really fascinated by you and your story, could you start by telling us a little bit about yourself and your background and kind of what you hear today?

 Sophie Pender: Yeah, of course.
 So, I am Sophie, the CEO and Founder of the 93% Club, and I’m also a trainee lawyer at Herbert Smith Freehills, although I qualify on Monday, so I can start calling myself a lawyer.

 JC: Congratulations, that’s fantastic.